static-frame/static-frame/doc/source/api_iter.rst

 Both :py:class:`Series` and :py:class:`Frame` offer a variety of iterators (all generators) for flexible transversal of axis and values.
 In addition, all iterators have a family of apply methods for applying functions to the values iterated.
 In all cases, alternate "items" versions of iterators are provided; these methods return pairs of (index, value).

 ..
-NOTE: Iterator functionality is implemented with instances of :py:class:`IterNode` that, when called, return :py:class:`IterNodeDelegate` instances.
-See below for documentation of :py:class:`IterNodeDelegate` functions for function application on iterables.
+NOTE: Iterator functionality is implemented with instances of :py:class:`IterNode` that, when called, return :py:class:`static_frame.IterNodeDelegate` instances.
+See below for documentation of :py:class:`static_frame.IterNodeDelegate` functions for function application on iterables.

 Element Iterators